 My Dog Ate an Ant Trap!
 Here’s What to Do (Vet Answer)

 Ants are fascinating little creatures.
-They work together in huge colonies toward a common goal, they build extensive networks of underground tunnels, and they embody teamwork, diligence, and strength—though these aren’t appreciated after you find them in your home!
+They work together in huge colonies toward a common goal; they build extensive networks of underground tunnels and embody teamwork, diligence, and strength—though these aren’t appreciated after you find them in your home!
 So, are ant traps toxic to dogs, and what should you do if your dog ate an ant trap?

-Monitor your dog for symptoms and contact a pet poison hotline or local veterinarian.
-Make sure you have information about the traps and your dog’s health when you call.
-You may also want to consider safer pest control methods going forward.
+Monitor your dog for signs and contact a pet poison hotline or local veterinarian.
+When you call, ensure you have information about the traps and your dog’s health.
+You may also want to consider safer pest control methods in the future.
 Keep reading to learn more!

 Click here to jump forward: